frazie/HospitalLocator-KE/README.md

 # How Hospital Locator Works

-To get the available hospital facilities between one's area. you simply have to search your location and the results will be a list of all medical facilities within the region in Kenya.
+To get the available hospital facilities within one's area. you simply have to search your location and the results will be a list of all medical facilities within the region in Kenya.

 # Check Out the Live Application!